SpookyKipper/ContextualTabGroups/README.md

 - Brave
 - Naver Whale

-Most Chormium forks (aside from the ones below) should work, but may impose limitations or issues.
+Most Chromium forks (aside from the ones below) should work, but may impose limitations or issues.

 # Unsupported Browsers
 - Opera One